tinytag/tinytag/README.md

     media
     other

-The following less common image types are provided in an `extra` dict:
+The following less common images are provided in an `extra` dict when present:

     icon
     other_icon